markmoxon/elite-source-code-library/versions/cassette/README.md

 c4547e5e   1023  c4547e5e   1023   Yes   WORDS9.bin
 ```

-### Differences between the releases
+### Differences between the variants

-You can see the differences between the releases by searching the source code for `_SOURCE_DISC` (for features in the source disc release) or `_TEXT_SOURCES` (for features in the text sources release).
+You can see the differences between the variants by searching the source code for `_SOURCE_DISC` (for features in the source disc variant) or `_TEXT_SOURCES` (for features in the text sources variant).
 There are only minor differences:

 * The text sources contain an extra call in the galactic hyperspace routine that sets the current system to the nearest system to the crosshairs.
 This code is present in all other versions of the game (albeit in a different place), but not the original source disc from Ian Bell's personal website